PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 ### Get your cluster ready

-Prepare your computer in the cluster.
-Nodes in this cluster can be any spec which runs PaddlePaddle, and with a unique IP address assigned to it.
+Prepare your computer node in the cluster.
+Nodes in this cluster can be any spec that runs PaddlePaddle, and with a unique IP address assigned to it.
 Make sure they can talk to each other.

 ### Have PaddlePaddle installed